2022 Spring Road Clean Up

 Areas of interest: Land Use, Communication, Fun(d) Raising

-I joined up with Steve and the Child family on Capitol Creek Ranch 46 years ago, and have been lucky to live (much of it outside doing ranch work) on the beautiful land at the base of Haystack Mountain, raising kids, cows, and hay.
+I joined Steve and the Child family on Capitol Creek Ranch 46 years ago at beautiful land at the base of Haystack Mountain.
+Spent years raising kids, cows, and hay.
 I've worked coordinating environmental awareness and art activities for preschools in the Roaring Fork valley, co-directing a local kids summer camp on the ranch, teaching cross-country skiing at the Snowmass XC Center, running a small gardening business, playing in an old time string band for contra dances, and currently singing in a trio, Kindred Spirits, primarily for Seniors in the valley.
 I have served previously (and currently) on the Caucus Board.

 Areas of Interest: Biota, Other

 Currently I am the vice president of the Caucus board.
 I have served on this board for the past 6 years.
 I find the land use and water issues to be the most concerning.
 We need to have clear rules for residential development and I want to see only projects that fit into our rural character of the valley.
 Water is what makes this valley so spectacular and we need to conserve and protect our water resources.